The Girls’ Dorm

 Take a tour of our new dorms and you’ll notice the spacious lobby,complete with an inviting fireplace, comfy couches, giant fish tank, and a large TV for watching football games, religious programming including 3ABN, and appropriate movies.

-The laundry room is equipped with four washers and four driers that may be used free of charge from 7:00 AM – 10:30 PM Sunday through Thursday and 7:00 AM until sundown on Friday.
+The laundry room is equipped with four coin-operated washers and driers that may be used from 7:00 AM – 10:30 PM Sunday through Thursday and 7:00 AM until sundown on Friday.

 Take a peak in one of the 22 rooms.
 Each room has two closets, built-in desks and cabinets, stackable beds, a sink, and mirror.
 Every two rooms share a bathroom.
 There are also two handicapped rooms designed for one person each.